IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-struct.md

 community consensus and deliberation and shall be reflected by a subsequent Best Current Practice (BCP) document.

+# Structure of the IASA2

+## IETF Executive Director and Staff Responsibilities {#staff-responsibilities}

+The LLC shall be led by an IETF Executive Director chosen by the Board.
+The IETF Executive Director will be responsible for managing the day-to-day operations of the LLC, including hiring staff to perform various operational functions.
+The IETF Executive Director and any staff may be employees or independent contractors.
+(Note: The is the Executive Director of the IETF LLC, not the "IETF Executive Director" mentioned in some older documents (e.g., {{RFC2026}}).)

+Allowing for the division of responsibilities among multiple staff members and contractors should hopefully address some of the concerns raised in Section 3.2 (Lack of Resources) and Section 3.4 (Funding/Operating Model Mismatch and Rising Costs) of {{?I-D.haberman-iasa20dt-recs}}.

+Based on the amount of work currently undertaken by the IAD and others involved in the IETF administration who are not currently in contracted roles, it is anticipated that the IETF Executive Director may need to hire multiple additional staff members.
+For example, there will likely be a need for resources to manage fundraising, to manage the various contractors that are engaged to fulfill the IETF's administrative needs, and to support outreach and communications.

+The IETF currently benefits from the use of contractors for accounting, finance, meeting planning, administrative assistance, legal counsel, tools, and web site support, as well as other services related to the standards process (RFC Editor and IANA).
+The IETF budget currently reflects specific support from ISOC for communications and fundraising as well as some general support for accounting, finance, legal, and other services.
+The division of responsibilities between staff and contractors will be at the discretion of the IETF Executive Director and his or her staff.

+The IETF has a long history of community involvement in the execution of certain administrative functions, in particular development of IETF tools, the NOC's operation of the meeting network, and some outreach and communications activities conducted by the EDU and Mentoring Directorate.
+The LLC staff would be expected to respect the IETF community's wishes about community involvement in these and other functions going forward as long as the staff feels that they can meet the otherwise-stated needs of the community.
+Establishing the framework to allow the LLC to staff each administrative function as appropriate may require the IETF community to document its consensus expectations in areas where no documentation currently exists (see {{transition-considerations}}).

+In summary, the IETF Executive Director, with support from the team that they alone direct and lead, will be responsible for:

+* Developing and refining an annual budget and other strategic financial planning documents at the direction of the LLC Board.

+* Executing on the annual budget, including reporting to the LLC Board regularly with forecasts and actual performance to budget.

+* Hiring and/or contracting the necessary resources to meet their goals, within the defined limits of their authority and within the approved budget.
+This includes managing and leading any such resources, including performing regular performance reviews.

+* Following the pre-approval guidelines set forth by the LLC Board for contracts or other decisions that have financial costs that exceed a certain threshold of significance.
+Such threshold will be set reasonably high so that the need for such approvals is infrequent and only occurs when something is truly significant or otherwise exceptional.
+It is important to ensure that the IETF Executive Director is sufficiently empowered to perform their job on a day to day basis, being held accountable for meeting high level goals rather than micromanaged.

+* Regularly updating the LLC Board on operations and other notable issues as reasonable and appropriate.

+* Ensuring that all staff and/or other resources comply with any applicable policies established or approved by the LLC Board, such as ethics guidelines and/or a code of conduct.

 ## LLC Board Responsibilities {#board-responsibilities}

 The LLC Board will be responsible for conducting oversight of LLC's execution of its responsibilities, as described in {{llc-responsibilities}}.
 They have duties of loyalty, care, and good faith.
 This includes the responsibility to: